ravi-ramadoss/ravi_challenge/README.md

 ### VPC and Networking

 - **VPC (Virtual Private Cloud)**: Establishes a private network for deploying AWS resources.
 It's segmented into two subnets:
-  - **Subnet 1**: Reserved for specific resources, possibly public-facing services.
-  - **Subnet 2**: Reserved for different resources, possibly for internal services or a different availability zone for high availability.
+  - **Subnet 1, Subnet 2**: Reserved for load balancer, possibly public-facing services.different availability zone for high availability.
 ### Load Balancing and Content Distribution

 - **Application Load Balancer (ALB)**: Distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones, which increases the fault tolerance of the application.